RemiBou/remibou.github.io/_posts/2018-6-28-Google-OAuth-with-Blazor-ASPNET-Core-Week-26.md

 ```

 - For getting the configuration values please visit <https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/google-logins?view=aspnetcore-2.1&tabs=aspnetcore2x>
-- The first line adds all the services needed by aspnet (you won't need any of those directly but you can find the detail [here](https://github.com/aspnet/Security/blob/648bb1e8101beb6d0f2d8069a0b57e165318a52a/src/Microsoft.AspNetCore.Authentication/AuthenticationServiceCollectionExtensions.cs)
+- The first line adds all the services needed by ASPNET Core  (you won't need any of those directly but you can find the detail [here](https://github.com/aspnet/Security/blob/648bb1e8101beb6d0f2d8069a0b57e165318a52a/src/Microsoft.AspNetCore.Authentication/AuthenticationServiceCollectionExtensions.cs)
 - The second line adds google as an OAuth provider [source code here](https://github.com/ume05rw/AspNetCore.WithFrameworkSource.All.2.0/blob/82ee05dd041aa93cfe4ba07b74dd4d8d1d68b1de/AspNetCore/Security/src/Microsoft.AspNetCore.Authentication.Google/GoogleExtensions.cs)

 Then you need to setup the authentication middleware in Configure